mmuffins/hass-nowplaying/README.md

 - `~/.config/hass-nowplaying/appsettings.json` if no other option applies

 The following options are supported in the configuration file:
-- `Logging` - Supports standard .net core logging settings, see https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging
+- `Logging` - Optional.
+Supports standard .net core logging settings, see https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging
 - `HomeAssistant`
   - `Host` - The hostname or IP address of the Home Assistant instance to connect to.
   - `Port` - The port number on which Home Assistant is running.